starry night museum of modern art new york city

 Shopping

 FAO Schwarz toy store is a New York tradition.
-Three floors of toys for kids of all ages, famous selection of stuffed animals (some bigger than a child), plus remote control toys and trains, arts and crafts, FAO Schweetz candies and chocolates, fun to dance on the floor piano.
+Three floors of toys for kids of all ages, famous selection of plush toys (some bigger than a child), plus remote control toys and trains, arts and crafts, musical toys, board games, candies and chocolates.
 Store is located at 30 Rockefeller Plaza.